 Each student is assigned a major professor and a committee.
 A formal program of study is developed by the student with the advice and concurrence of the student's major professor and other committee members no later than the student's second semester of enrollment.
 A minimum of 90 semester hours of post-baccalaureate credit is necessary to meet the ISWD doctoral degree.
 In order for the program to reflect students' content areas in research and foundation levels, students must take two required research and statistics courses and two required foundations courses from the Department of Instructional Systems and Workforce Development (ISWD).
 The hours taken in these required classes will serve to meet the requirements for Research, Foundations, and Postsecondary and will not be reflective of the 24-30 hours needed to complete the Technology requirements.
 Two-thirds or more of the hours on the doctoral program of study, exclusive of dissertation credits, must be in 8000-9000 level courses or their equivalent.
 Approved 7000 Directed Individual Study courses count toward this requirement.
 Ordinarily no more than 6 semester hours of graduate credit earned in DIS courses or 6 semester hours of special problem courses may be included on the student's approved program of study.
 No more than 9 semester hours of a combination of DIS and special problem courses may be included on the student's approved program of study.
-Twenty hours of dissertation research, written and oral preliminary examinations, a dissertation, and an oral examination in defense of the dissertation are required.
+Twenty required.
 Minor courses are optional.